 Other advantages of no-contract broadband include:

 - You may not need a credit check

-- You can cancel it and take out a better deal when one comes along
+- You can cancel and take out a better deal when one comes along

-If you’re living somewhere long-term, on the other hand, you’ll probably get a better value deal by signing up to a proper contract - take a look at our broadband page to see what your options are.
+If you’re living somewhere long-term, on the other hand, you’ll probably get a better value for money by signing up to a full-length contract - take a look at our broadband page to see your options.

-For some contract-free broadband packages, you may have to pay a fee for the connection, or for the cost of a router.
-Your chosen provider will tell you what these are before you sign up.
+For some contract-free broadband packages, you may have to pay a connection fee, or pay for a router.